cundi/cundi.github.io/_posts/2016-07-07-git-clone-not-master-branch.md

 * content
 {:toc}

-Task Queue: a robust, asynchronous job handler and message broker enabling you to run and consume back-end functions based on system events rather than human intervention.
-A Django and Celery powered application can quickly respond to user requests while the task automation manager handles longer running requests through the use of a task queuing system.

 ## Automate the Django Task Queue with Celery and Redis
 `原始链接，http://www.craigderington.me/configure-django-task-queue-with-celery-and-redis/`

 Task Queue: a robust, asynchronous job handler and message broker enabling you to run and consume back-end functions based on system events rather than human intervention.
 A Django and Celery powered application can quickly respond to user requests while the task automation manager handles longer running requests through the use of a task queuing system.

 >Celery uses a message broker to pass messages between your application and the Celery worker process.
 In this tutorial, I am going to use Redis as the message broker and Celery as the task manager.
 As Redis is a persistent, in-memory data structure server, it should not be used to manage application state; as the state may not be maintained during a reboot or other system type event requiring the server to be re-started.